Volunteer Screening Best Practices

-- Descriptions of the volunteer positions in your organization that involve volunteers in eligible roles (see “Eligible Role” description in FAQ document in the list of resources below)
+- Descriptions of the volunteer positions in your organization that involve volunteers in eligible roles (see “Eligible Role” description in Q&A document in the list of resources below)

-- General information about your organization, including your charitable/not-for-profit business number, client description, and services provided.
+- General information about your organization, including client description, and services provided.

 What to Expect:

 - Complete the online application with the information required.